Everything to Do at the Top of Whistler Blackcomb | Peak 2 Peak & More

 Hikes at the Top of Whistler

-EASY: Whistler Summit Interpretive Walk.
-Length: 1.6 km (1 mi); 60 minutes.
-Two loops of single track trail at the top of the Peak Express wind their way around the summit of Whistler Mountain.
+Two loops of easy single track trails at the top of the Peak Express wind their way around the summit of Whistler Mountain.
 See incredible views, along with alpine ecosystems and local history storyboards.

-INTERMEDIATE: Harmony Lake Loop.
-Length: 1.9 km (1.2 mi); 90 minutes.
-This trail descends through alpine forests while travelling away from the Roundhouse Lodge.
+This is an intermediate-level trail that descends through alpine forests, away from the Roundhouse Lodge.

-ADVANCED: High Note Trail.
-Length: 9.4 km (5.8 mi); 4 hours.
-The best experience on Whistler Mountain.
-Starting behind the Inukshuk at the top of the Peak Express chairlift, hikers will enjoy
+The best hiking experience on Whistler Mountain, this is an advanced hike starting behind the Inukshuk at the top of the Peak Express chairlift.

 Hikes at the Top of Blackcomb

-EASY: Alpine Loop.
-Length: 1.4 km (0.9 mi); 30 minutes.
-A gentle walking route that leads away from the Rendezvous Lodge with spectacular views of Fitzsimmons Valley through a sub-alpine forest.
-This walking trail has excellent photo opportunities and alpine ecosystem storyboards.
+A gentle walking route that leads away from the Rendezvous Lodge with spectacular views of Fitzsimmons Valley through a sub-alpine forest, this walking trail has excellent photo opportunities and alpine ecosystem storyboards.

-ADVANCED: Decker Loop.
-Length: 3.3 km (2.1 mi); 75 minutes.
 Connecting with Overlord Trail, this is a world-class alpine trail and the best hiking experience on Blackcomb Mountain.
-Start this journey by hiking clockwise up and into Garibaldi Provincial Park with incredible views of ancient mountain peaks, the Overlord Glacier and the Decker Tarn — a glacial alpine lake.
+Start this journey by hiking clockwise up and into Garibaldi Provincial Park, with incredible views of ancient mountain peaks, the Overlord Glacier, and the Decker Tarn, a glacial alpine lake.

 Where to Eat on Whistler Blackcomb